-The normal admission to the glass museum of Venice on the island Murano is 10 Euro.
-There are discounted tickets, for example, for pupils and students (7.50 euros).
+The normal admission to the glass museum of Venice on the island Murano is 12 Euro.
+There are discounted tickets, for example, for pupils and students (9.50 euros).
 Children under the age of 6 do not have to pay admission.
 In addition, family tickets and a combination ticket with the top museum Burano (together same as just the glass museum Murano 12 euros) are sold.
 Burano is a neighbouring island of Murano.

 Opening hours Glass Museum Murano 2022

 In the high season (April to October) 10 am to 6 pm, in the rest of the year one hour less (10 am to 5 pm).
 As far as we know there is no rest day.